CIS1900/2022-fall/05/README.md

 This is because the presence of one indicates that you probably have something in your class that behaves like a resource, and needs to be managed manually.
 If something needs special treatment when being copied, it probably also needs special treatment to be cleaned up, and vice versa.

-While by following the rule of 3 our objects will work perfectly fine, this will also disable the move constructor and move assignment operator, from the rules above.
+While by following the rule of 3 our objects will work perfectly fine, this will also disable the move constructor and move assignment operator, from the implicit definition rules above.
 This means we lose out on some performance, and our code will perform more copies than needed.
 This leads us to the rule of 5: if you defined one or more of the five special member functions, you probably need all five.
 The justification is the same as the rule of 3, but adds the move operations for a performance boost.